By Francis Koster, Ed.D.

-We have a medical condition spreading in our society that in the space of 30 years has gone from hurting one in 3000 kids to hurting one in 88.
-This is astounding on two counts - the sheer speed and reach, and the silence.
+We have a medical condition spreading in our society that, in the space of 30 years, has gone from hurting one in 3,000 kids to hurting one in 88.
+This is astounding on two counts - the sheer speed and reach of the condition, and the silence surrounding it.

-Before the 1980's the rate of autism in the United States was somewhere around one3 in 310,000.
-By the 1990's, the reported to be about one34 kids per 294 - more than10,000 - 10 times more.
-Growth was alarming educators and scientists as reports of more damaged kids emerged.
-This concern led to A more comprehensive reporting system being put in place in 2000 which found thatof the rate had risen to one in 150 kids.
+Before the 1980's the rate of autism in the United States was somewhere around one in 310,000.
+By the 1990's, the reported to be about one in 34 kids per 294 - more than10,000 - 10 times more.
+This growth was alarming to educators and scientists as reports of more damaged kids emerged.
+This concern led to a more comprehensive reporting system being put in place in 2000 which found that of the rate had risen to one in 150 kids.

 Public attention was called to the possibility that mercury in vaccinations might be the cause.
-By 2002, mercury had been removed from vaccination.
-The rate of Autism continued to rise.
-Back to the tear stained drawing board.
+By 2002, mercury had been removed from vaccinations, yet the rate of autism continued to rise.
+Back to the tear-stained drawing board.

-By 2006 the national monitoring system reported 1 in 100 kids with autism.
-And in March of 2012 solid research found one in 88 kids were diagnosed as autistic and that among boys the rate is now one in 54 .
+By 2006, the national monitoring system reported one in every 100 kids was being diagnosed with autism.
+And in March of 2012, solid research found one in 88 kids were diagnosed as autistic and that among boys the rate is now one in 54 .
 On our watch.

 As a futurist, this issue is actually easier to see forward on than others I write about.
 The future is grim unless we do something.

 These numbers are not without controversy.
-Some folks believe that if you fund treatment of something you are going to get more people claiming to have the disease.
+Some folks believe that if you fund treatment of something, you are going to get more people claiming to have the disease.
 Some feel that increased public awareness leads to more reporting.
-Some feel the reporting methods years ago were bad, and that the rate of increase is not as bad as it is reported.
-It is likely there is some truth in all of these perspectives - but even if all were true that does not explain away one in 88 and rising.
+Some feel the reporting methods years ago were bad, and that the rate of increase is not as high as it has been reported.
+It is likely there is some truth in all of these perspectives - but even if all were true, that does not explain away the figure of one in 88 and rising.

 Americans are very fond of a "single cause" mindset.
-We like to think that if something bad thing happens, it has a specific identifiable cause.
+We like to think that if some bad thing happens, it has a specific, identifiable cause.

 Life is more complicated than that - you can have an auto accident because you did not sleep well, failed to eat breakfast, put in a hard day, got a cell phone call, and were trying to quiet the kids in the back seat - all at once.
 You just get overwhelmed.
 Crash.

-We Americans like to think that if something bad happens, it has a single specific identifiable cause.
-This is in part fed by our legal system, which has developed theories around the notion that unless an industry can be proven to have been the "cause", they are excused from responsibility.
+Our "single cause" mindset is, in part, fed by our legal system, which has developed theories around the notion that unless an industry can be proven to have been the "cause" of a problem, they are excused from responsibility.
 Left unanswered is the question of who is responsible to fix problems which have several contributing factors - as appears to be the case in many public health problem areas.

-And like car wrecks, the brain breakdowns are not all the same - some are fender benders, some are rear enders.
+And, like car wrecks, the brain breakdowns of autism are not all the same - some are fender-benders, some are rear-enders.
 And some are devastating.
-That is why healthcare professionals diagnose a child as falling somewhere on the "Autistic Spectrum call it autism a "spectrum of disease".
+That is why healthcare professionals diagnose a child as falling somewhere on the "Autistic Spectrum," calling autism a "spectrum of disease."

 Surprisingly, many autistics have bigger brains than the rest of us.
-And like car accidents, autism appears to have many contributing factors, including genetics, issues during pregnancy, poor nutrition uptake (both mother and child), over active immune systems, and various cumulative forms of pollution.
+And, as with car accidents, autism appears to have many contributing factors, including genetics, issues during pregnancy, poor nutrition uptake (both mother and child), overactive immune systems, and various cumulative forms of pollution.

 This means that the research into "cause" must take into account many possible combinations, at a time when research money is being cut.